lundinc2/amazon-freertos/libraries/abstractions/pkcs11/test_plan.md

 If you are working on qualifying a PKCS #11 stack it is sufficient to only read the "Qualification Tests" section.
 There is an "outline" section that outlines that describes the tests.

 ## Qualification Tests
 The PKCS #11 stack can be qualified for three different provisioning use cases.
-The tests are split so that an implementation or device can specify a provisioning model to support. **A device / port only needs to support one of these three mechanisms.**
+The tests are split so that an implementation or device can specify a provisioning model to support. **A device / port at the minimum must support one provisioning mechanism.**

-The tests in this group are always run regardless of the provisioning strategy the PKCS #11 stack is being qualified for.
-These tests don't require any objects and outline the expectations various libraries have.

-**These tests must always pass, there is no exception that can be made here for qualification.**

-The test groups in this category are called:
+**The following test groups must always pass regardless of provisioning method.**

 - Full_PKCS11_Management
-    - This group focuses on the various management APIs in PKCS #11 as C_Initialize, C_Finalize, and sessions.
-It is always required ot pass this group, as all the libraries using PKCS #11 rely on the behavior under test.
+    - This test group exercises the various management APIs in PKCS #11 as C_Initialize, C_Finalize, and sessions.
 - Full_PKCS11_NoObject
-    - This group focuses on crypto operations that don't require an object.
-For example creating a message digest or generating a random number.
-Once again this group is always required.
+    - This test group exercises crypto operations that don't require an object.
+An example would be creating a SHA-256 digest or generating a random number.
 - Full_PKCS11_SignVerify
-    - This group focuses on signing a message digest and seeing if the signature can be verified.
+    - This test group focuses on signing a message digest and verifying that the signature can be trusted.
 Note that it tests the PKCS #11 implementation's ability to trust itself, as well as validating this property using mbed TLS.
     - Warning: This test group assumes that there exists objects that can be used for the tests.
 If there is no public and private key on the device, this test case will fail.

 #### Qualifying For Credential Importing
 The test group in this category is called Full_PKCS11_ImportCredentials.
 This test group can be enabled by setting *pkcs11configIMPORT_SUPPORTED* to 1, in *iot_pkcs11_config.h*.

 Should this test group pass, it is assumed that the PKCS #11 implementation has the capability of provisioning a x509 certificate, public, and private key that were all generated on a different device.
-The device must be capable of retaining these in flash, if the port is being created using the PKCS11_PAL.
+The device MUST be capable of retaining these in flash and retain them between power cycles.

 #### Qualifying For Generating Credentials
 The test group in this category is called Full_PKCS11_GenerateCredentials.
 This test group can be enabled by setting *pkcs11configGENERATE_SUPPORTED* to 1.
 Should this test group pass it is assumed that the PKCS #11 implementation has the capability of creating a private and public key pair.